 - It’s their temperament: Some children are feistier and have stronger personalities than others.
 They might be sensitive and react adversely to change.
 Whining could be their way of coping with changing experiences as they develop.

 - You aren’t giving constant reinforcement: If you give in to a child every now and again when they whine for something, they learn this works.
 They whine to go to bed later or want candy after a meal, and you let them have it.
-If you or another caregiver allows this, then they’ll likely do it again when they want something.
+If you or another caregiver allows this, they’ll likely do it again when they want something.
+Consistency is extremely important to have among all of a child’s caregivers.
+This includes parents, extended relatives, babysitters, and nannies.
+If not, a child quickly picks up on different expectations from one caregiver to another, which can lead to confusion, whining, or tantrums.
+Having consistent rules prevents the child from becoming frustrated or anxious and helps maintain a sense of calm.

 What Can You Do to Break the Cycle?